 - a.
 Gargrave CE VC Primary School is aware that suicide is the leading cause of death in young people and that we play a vital role in helping to prevent young suicide. - b.
-Our school want to ensure that pupils and staff are as suicide-safe as possible and that our governors, parents and carers, teaching staff, support staff, pupils and other key stakeholders are aware of our commitment to be a Suicide-Safer school a.
-Suicidal thoughts are common b.
-Suicide is complex
+Our Gargrave CE VC Primary School want to ensure that pupils and staff are as suicide-safe as possible and that our governors, parents and carers, teaching staff, support staff, pupils and other key stakeholders are aware of our commitment to be a Suicide-Safer [school or college].

 2. Our beliefs about suicide and contributory factors.
-Gargrave CE VC Primary School acknowledges that:
+[Name of school or college] acknowledges that: